The search for happiness

 Reunification initially plunged many people into unemployment and insignificance.

-In the GDR, free choice of job was only possible to a very limited extent.
+In East Germany, free choice of job was only possible to a very limited extent.

 Generation "Y"

-It wasn't until 2005 that the pursuit of professional fulfillment really became a topic.
-The term "agility" became fashionable, and suddenly Generation Y (Why) entered the market.
+It wasn't until around 2005 that the pursuit of professional fulfillment really became a topic.
+Terms like "agility" became fashionable, and suddenly Generation Y (Why?) entered the job market.

-Only 10% of this generation consider their career to be the most important thing in life.
-Almost 70% consider their private life more important than their professional life.
+Only 10% of this generation still consider their career the most important thing in life.
+Almost 70% feel their private life is more important than their professional life.

 But what is a successful and fulfilling life?

-There are various approaches to happiness research, but they differ quite significantly from the conventional notion of happiness and satisfaction.
-While advertising promises us happiness through consumption, sociological studies reveal entirely different relationships.
+Happiness research encompasses various approaches, which, however, differ significantly from conventional market perceptions of happiness and contentment.
+While advertising promises us happiness through consumption, sociological studies reveal entirely different connections.

 Money makes you happy...or does it?